-13 ways to save money on energy bills
+17 energy saving tips to save money on bills

-According to calculations based on statistics from the Energy Saving Trust, a medium-sized household will spend around £40 a month on electricity and £41 a month on gas.
-But there are some easy ways to save money on gas and electric bills that can get this down a few pounds.
+According to calculations based on statistics from the Energy Saving Trust, a medium-sized household will spend around £96 a month on electricity and £112 a month on gas.
+That has almost doubled within the space of a year.

 Turn down your thermostat and wrap up warm